 The HHS monthly exclusion notification can be found at http://oig.hhs.gov/fraud/exclusions.html.

-3.3 Data Collection Formats And Considerations
+3.3 Data Collection Formats and Considerations

 There are several formats that MA organizations can accept when collecting data from medical providers.
-The formats are listed by provider type in Table 31.
+Table 3I lists the formats by provider type.

 3.3.1 Data Collection Formats (Slide 17)